 The floats control the fuel delivery.
 However, if the float(s) is not properly adjusted, a fuel starvation or a flooding affect could result.
-This operation is difficult to do accurately on a rough-idling watercraft or on rough waters.
+This operation is difficult to do accurately on a rough-idling vehicle.

 - 1. Start the vehicle. - 2.
 The fuel level in the clear sight glass should be mid-level to slightly below center for correct float adjustment.
 Depending on the type of fuel used, float level may or may not need to be adjusted.
 See Figure 1 and 1a.